 Vascular plants (sometimes called higher plants) are divided into two subgroups: seedless and seeded.
-The seeded plants divides into two taxa, Gymnospermae (Gymnosperms) and Angiospermae (Angiosperms).
+The seeded plants are divided into two taxa, Gymnospermae (Gymnosperms) and Angiospermae (Angiosperms).
 These make up most of the plants in the landscape.

 These taxa divide into Divisions (or Phylum).
 Division names end in ‘phyta’.
 Examples of phyla include Ginkgophyta (ginkgo), Pinophyta (conifers), and Magnoliophyta (flowering plants).

-- Gymnosperms (meaning naked seed) do not produce flowers, but rather produce seeds on the end of modified bracts, such as pine cone.
+- Gymnosperms (meaning naked seed) do not produce flowers, but rather produce seeds on the end of modified bracts, such as pine cones.
 Many have scale or needle-like leaves.
-Arborvitae, junipers, Douglas-fir, fir, pine, and spruce are examples of gymnosperms.
+Arborvitae, junipers, Douglas-fir, fir, pine and spruce are examples of gymnosperms.

 - Agiosperms (Magnoliophyta or broadleaf flowering plants) produce seeds through flowering.
 Most have broadleaf leaves.
 Angiosperms are divided into two taxa: monocotyledon (monocots) and dicotyledon (dicots).
 Distinguishing between monocots and dicots is a common practice in landscape management.
-For example, some of our common herbicides work at the monocot/dicot level.
-Lawn weed sprays (such as 2,4-D and Dicamba) kill dicots (broadleaf plants like dandelions) but not monocots (the grass).
-Other herbicides will kill monocots but not dicots, allowing the gardener to kill grass (a monocot) in the shrub or flowerbed (dicots).
-[Figure 1.]
+For example, some of the common herbicides work at the monocot/dicot level.
+Lawn weed sprays (such as 2,4-D and dicamba) kill dicots (broadleaf plants like dandelions) but not monocots (the grass).
+Other herbicides will kill monocots but not dicots, allowing the gardener to kill grass (a monocot) in the shrub or flower bed (dicots).

 Additional taxa in descending order include family, genus, and species.